Fort Massac

-Fort Massac (or Fort Massiac) is a French colonial and early National-era fort on the Ohio River in Massac County, Illinois, United States.
+Fort Massac (or Fort Massiac) is a French colonial (Illinois Country) and early National-era fort on the Ohio River in Massac County, Illinois, United States.

 Its site was listed on the National Register of Historic Places in 1971.

 History

 The Spanish explorer Hernando de Soto and his soldiers may have built a fort nearby as early as 1540.
 Maps from the early 18th century show an "Ancien Fort" ("Old Fort") near this location.

 Fort Massac foundation impression, photograph pre-1920.